Patternslib/Patterns/README.md

     git checkout -b <feature>

-For inclusion use either a github pull request or create a ticket with a url to your external repository.
+For inclusion use either a GitHub pull request or create a ticket with a url to your external repository.

 ### Installation